|Home » Bald Head Island » Real Estate » Investment Information||Search All Bald Head Island Real Estate|

 The Federation of Exchange Accommodators (FEA) is the only national trade organization for qualified intermediaries and policies in the industry.
 Certified Exchange Specialists must pass an exam and get continuing education while adhering to the organization's code of ethics.
 Listings of FEA members can be found online at www.1031.org.

 Although the 1031 Exchange has been around since 1921, people are finally finding out about it.
 "They've grown tremendously on the East Coast, and every year they get more and more popular," said Ms. McDonnell.

-Copyright © 1998-2017 Bald Head Island Rentals, LLC.
+Copyright © 1998-2021 Bald Head Island Rentals, LLC.
 All Rights Reserved.
-Photography Copyright © 2017 Bald Head Island Rentals, LLC. and respective photographers.
+Photography Copyright © 2021 Bald Head Island Rentals, LLC. and respective photographers.
 Reproduction strictly prohibited.
-Website Services and Consulting provided by LSI.
+Website Services and Consulting provided by LSI Tools.

 All information on this site is deemed reliable but is not guaranteed.
 All reasonable efforts have been made to assure that the information on this website are accurate, however, Bald Head Island Rentals, LLC cannot be held responsible for errors or omissions.
 Broker-in-Charge (BIC) owns or has an interest in properties managed by Bald Head Island Rentals, LLC.